 The permanent exhibition is located on level -1 of the Memorial and presents a chronological and thematic journey consisting of twelve sequences that retrace the history of the Jews of France during the Holocaust.

-Photographs, texts, original documents, fac-similars, objects, films, sounds... address the history of the Shoah.
-Entering the exhibition, the visitor can follow on his left the journey concerning France, in which individual destinies are included, while on his right is exposed history at the European scale.
-A design that allows permanent back and forth between history and testimony, between collective history and individual history.
+Photographs, texts, original documents, facsimiles, objects, films, sounds... address the history of the Shoah.
+Upon entering the exhibition, visitors can follow on their left the itinerary concerning France, which includes individual fates, while on their right is displayed history on a European scale.
+A conception that allows for permanent back and forth between history and testimony, between collective history and individual history.

 © JC Boussiquet

-Several levels of reading and deepening are proposed: the first on the panels, the second in showcases and the last one in albums and interactive terminals arranged on consoles.
+Several levels of reading and deepening are proposed: the first on the panels, the second in display cases and the last one in albums and interactive terminals arranged on desks.
 Six short films punctuate the route.
-Throughout the exhibition, individual destinies are evoked in small horizontal display cases each containing a photograph and biography of an deported person, objects and documents that belonged to him.
+Spread throughout the exhibition, individual fates are evoked in small horizontal display cases each containing a photograph and biography of an deported person, objects and documents that have belonged to him.

-By describing the mechanisms of operation that led to the extermination of nearly six million Jews, the exhibition aims to give everyone the tools for a reflection on history, and to lead them to ask questions about the present, in order to remain vigilant against a possible return to intolerance, whatever it may be.
+By describing the operating mechanisms that led to the extermination of nearly six million Jews, the exhibition aims to give everyone the tools to reflect on history and to ask questions about the present, in order to remain vigilant against a possible return to intolerance, whatever it may be.

 © Florence Brochoire